JeremyIglehart/publicSpeaking/informativeSpeech/outline_draft_1.md

     A. An ancient greek sculptor by the name of Phidias.
         Support for A:

         Historians claim that Phidias, was so inspired by the golden ratio and employed it in his works so extensivly that the Greek symbol phi(φ) (named after phidias) eventually became the known as the symbol in mathimatics used to denote the Golden Ratio.
-It was Phidias who as an architect designed the [Parthenon][L1] - which is perhaps the most commonly refered to feet of architecture in relation to the Golden Ratio.
+It was Phidias who was the architect who designed the [Parthenon][L1] - which is perhaps the most commonly refered to feet of architecture in relation to the Golden Ratio.

         TRANSITION: For more than 2000 years the Golden Ratio has mesmerized many of the worlds sharpest minds in philosophy, the arts, and the sciences.